Rachel123635/rachel-s-tuckshop/README.md

 # rachel-s-tuckshop
-Rachel's Tuckshop is a retailer shop which is located at Maripe street with is selling snacks and drinks
+Rachel's Tuckshop is a retailer shop which is located at Maripe street which is sell snacks and drinks